-The fact that you were fired isn't the deal breaker, it's how you handle what happened during the interview that is.
-[TWEET]
+The fact that you were fired isn't the deal breaker — it's how you handle it that is.

 Believe it or not, employers don't look as negatively on candidates who have been fired from jobs as they do on candidates who have voluntarily quit jobs.
-This doesn't mean they look favorably on it either, though, so you're not going to want to approach a resume or job interview without thinking how you're going to handle this topic if it arises.
-Being as hiring managers typically ask about your reasons for termination at all your previous positions, it's almost certainly going to come up.
+This doesn't mean they look favorably on it either, so you shouldn’t approach a resume or job interview without thinking about how you're going to handle this topic if it arises.
+Seeing as hiring managers typically ask about your reasons for termination at all your previous positions, it's almost certainly going to come up.

-If the reason had nothing to do with you (downsizing, resulting in layoffs), then this is a perfect explanation and requires no elaboration.
-If however the layoff did have something to do with you personally, then you should make a positive statement.
-Don't deride your past employer, simply state what you learned and how you benefited from the negative experience and intend to turn it into a positive in the future.
-You should then press on with the next topic immediately, unless you are asked further questions.
+If the reason had nothing to do with you (downsizing that resulted in layoffs), then this is a perfect explanation and requires no elaboration.
+However, if the layoff did have something to do with you personally, then you should make a positive statement.
+Don't deride your past employer; simply state what you learned and how you benefited from the negative experience and intend to turn it into a positive in the future.
+You should then press on to the next topic immediately, unless you are asked further questions.
 You don't want to put any more emphasis on this question than necessary.